About Working In Concert

 2014: Christine Steyer and Claudia Hommel meet at the Naked Voice Institute led by Stephen Smith at Northwestern University.

-2014: Bellissima Opera Outreach begins the first workshops that will develop the underlying themes, characters and lyrics for the opera Future Perfect, one of the first stories of the Transcendence Triptych.
+2014: Bellissima Opera Outreach holds the first workshops that will develop the underlying themes, characters and lyrics for the opera Future Perfect, one of the first stories in Bellissima’s Tales of Transcendence .

-Early 2017: Claudia, Elizabeth Doyle and Lynne Jordan are joined by Roxane Assaf and others to launch the Chicago Paris Cabaret Connexion, taking place in Paris that September.
+Early 2017: Claudia, Elizabeth Doyle and Lynne Jordan are joined by Roxane Assaf in Chicago, Mylène Launay and Jean-Claude Orfali in Paris to launch the first international exchange of Chicago Paris Cabaret Connexion, held in Paris in September.

-2018: Chicago Paris Cabaret Connexion comes to Chicago for an 8-day international exchange October-November.
+2018: Chicago Paris Cabaret Connexion is held in Chicago for an eight-day international exchange October-November.

-Early 2019: Bellissima Opera joins forces with the Cabaret Connexion, SongShop and classroom programs to form Working In Concert.
+Early 2019: Bellissima Opera joins the Cabaret Connexion, SongShop and classroom programs to form Working In Concert.

-Early 2019: Working In Concert initiates with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project the first Chicago Cabaret Week, co-sponsored by the city’s tourism bureau Choose Chicago.
-Postponed in March 2020 due to the COVID-19 pandemic, the coordinators look forward to the launching of Chicago Cabaret Week in 2021.
+Early 2019: Working In Concert partners with Chicago Cabaret Professionals, Acts Of Kindness Cabaret, and The Cabaret Project to plan the first Chicago Cabaret Week.
+Choose Chicago, the city’s tourism bureau, provides marketing support.
+Scheduled for March 2020, the festival is postponed by the COVID-19 pandemic until May 2022.

-September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to France for 11 days of workshops and performances with French and British cohorts.
+September 2019: The Cabaret Connexion’s Tour de France takes a delegation of 25 artists to Sète, Montpellier and Paris, France for eleven days of workshops and performances with French and British cohorts.